 In 2012 the Land Trust Accreditation Commission, an independent program of the Land Trust Alliance, awarded the San Juan Preservation Trust with national accredited status.
-The Preservation Trust is part of a prestigious group of 370 other land trusts (as of 2017) out of 1,700 nationally that have achieved this distinction since this new accreditation program was launched in the fall of 2008.
+The Preservation Trust’s accreditation was renewed for another five-year term in September 2017.
+It is part of a prestigious group of 370 other land trusts (out of about 1,400 nationally) that have achieved this distinction since the accreditation program was launched in 2008.

 Key programs of the San Juan Preservation Trust include: